adlogix/zf2-opensoft-rollout/README.md

             'class_name' => SomeFeatureEntity::class
         ],

-        //Describes the features with a description - not required - 'features' => [
+        // (Optional) Describes the features with a description 'features' => [
             'feature_1' => [
                 'description' => 'The description of the feature.'